Overview of Indiana Taxes

 Employers will withhold federal and FICA taxes from your paycheck.
 Medicare and Social Security taxes together make up FICA taxes.
-Employers withhold 1.45% in Medicare taxes and 6.2% in Social Security taxes per paycheck, and also match this amount for a total contribution of 2.9% and 12.4% respectively.
+Employers withhold 1.45% in Medicare taxes and 6.2% in Social Security taxes per paycheck.
+Employers also match this amount for a total FICA contribution of 2.9% for Medicare and 12.4% for Social Security.
 Note that if you are self-employed, you need to pay that total yourself.
 However, there are some deductions to help self-employed workers recoup some of those taxes.
 Additionally, wages that exceed $200,000 are subject to a 0.9% Medicare surtax.

-The IRS receives the federal taxes withheld from your wages and puts them toward your annual income taxes.
+The IRS receives the federal income taxes withheld from your wages and puts them toward your annual income taxes.
 The amount of federal taxes taken out depends on the information you provided on your W-4 form.
-Remember whenever you start a new job or need to make changes, you’ll need to fill out a new W-4.
+Remember that whenever you start a new job or need to make changes, you’ll need to fill out a new W-4.
 Withholding affects how much you will pay in taxes each pay period.

-Your marital status is one factor that affects your allowances and also your filing status (whether you are married and file jointly or separately).
-If you have qualifying dependents that also plays a role in how many allowances you can claim.
-The more allowances you take, the less you will pay in taxes and the bigger your paychecks will be, but be very careful about claiming too many allowances and underpaying your taxes all year long.
-If you do this, you will be hit with a big bill come April and you could even face penalties if you underpay your taxes by $1,000 or more.
+Your marital status and how many dependents you have are both factors that affects your allowances.
+Generally, the more allowances you take, the less you pay in taxes and the bigger your paychecks are.
+Just be very careful about claiming too many allowances and underpaying your taxes all year.
+If you do this, you will be hit with a big bill come April.
+You could even face penalties if you underpay your taxes by $1,000 or more.